iFood: Better Build Times for iOS and Android

 At the beginning of 2019, iFood’s mobile DevOps team was using a third-party continuous integration and continuous delivery (CI/CD) solution for both iOS and Android development.
 Everything seemed to work well, but there was one major snag - build times.
 As the iOS and Android pipelines were becoming more and more robust, the team started to see a significant build time increase.

-The CI/CD team came into help but, before moving everything from one solution to another, some testing was required.
-The team planned to migrate their pipelines to Jenkins to allow for greater control of the pipelines.
-At the end of 2019, iFood began doing tests locally in the office with some spare Mac minis that they had on hand, and after seeing some excellent, real results, the team decided that was time to scale up.
-Knowing that they could easily scale capacity up, iFood chose MacStadium for their iOS CI infrastructure.
+The CI/CD team came in to help, but before moving everything from one solution to another, some testing was required.
+The team planned to migrate their pipelines to Jenkins to allow for greater control.
+At the end of 2019, iFood began doing tests locally in the office with some spare Mac minis that they had on hand, and after seeing some excellent, real results, the team decided that it was time to scale up.
+Knowing that they could easily increase their capacity when needed, iFood chose MacStadium for their iOS CI infrastructure.

 With iOS builds running well, it was time for iFood to fix their Android builds.
 They devised a two-pronged approach: first, they created a build.gradle configuration dedicated to the CI, and then they changed their AWS instance to a c5.4xlarge (16 vCPU + 32GB RAM), doubling what they had initially.

 In order to keep everything up and running, the team continued to run parallel builds for iOS and Android.
 Despite seeing some improvements with Android during those weeks, the team started to experience some strange daemon behaviors caused by the parallelism.

 The two-pronged approach was quickly scrapped for a new, unconventional plan: move all the Android builds to Mac minis at MacStadium.
 This meant doubling their current MacStadium infrastructure.

 We integrated our Android builds to bare metal Mac minis, and everything became stable on Android as well - thanks again to MacStadium.